prismic-archive/php-websitestarter/README.md

 To run it on your local machine, 2 possibilities:

 * With PHP in command line: `serve.sh`
-* With [MAMP](https://www.mamp.info/): point the Document Root configuration to the `public` folder of your Webkit Starter installation
+* With [MAMP](https://www.mamp.info/): point the Document Root configuration to the `public` folder of your Website Starter installation

 Some remarks: